anoma/juvix-docs/docs/reference/language/functions.md

 # Function declarations

-A function declaration consists of a type signature and a group of _function clauses_.
+A function declaration consists of a type signature followed by a group of _function clauses_.

 In the following example, we define a function `multiplyByTwo`.